jsudiaman/TuneJar/README.md

 - TuneJar is skinnable via CSS and will ship with multiple premade themes.

 ### No Java?
 No Problem!
-TuneJar comes with platform-tailored binaries which can be run without ever installing Java on your machine.
+TuneJar comes with platform-tailored binaries which can be used without ever installing Java on your machine.
 Enjoy **full functionality** with **no hassle**.